 So how do you safely remove wax from your ears at home?

 Ear doctors are best trained to deal with the more complicated situations.
-They use special miniature instrument or suction and have a microscope to magnify the ear canal.
+They use special miniature instruments or suction and have a microscope to magnify the ear canal.
 But if you have a mild to moderate buildup of wax blocking your ear canal you might want to try an earwax removal method at home.

 Soften the wax